To install MySQL, we do this:

 $ vi ~/.bash_profile

-Set JAVA_HOME as follows using syntax export JAVA_HOME=.
-If your path is set
+Set JAVA_HOME as follows using syntax export JAVA_HOME=

 to /usr/java/jdk1.5.0_07/bin/java, set it as follows: